Healthcare Kaizen Contents

 1) Intro to Kaizen

-• This chapter introduces the reader to Kaizen as a continuous improvement model and how Kaizen follows the Plan-Do-Study-Adjust (PDSA) cycle and the scientific method.
-Kaizen starts with small changes, focused on engaging everyone in their own improving their own work in a way that matters for patients and staff.
+Introduces Kaizen as a continuous improvement model grounded in the Plan-Do-Study-Adjust (PDSA) cycle and the scientific method.
+The chapter emphasizes small, practical changes that engage people in improving their own work in ways that matter to patients and staff.

 2) Kaizen History

-• This chapter discusses the roots and evolution of employee suggestion systems into present day healthcare.
-A large emphasis is placed in the differences between traditional “suggestion box” models and the practices of Kaizen.
+Explores the evolution of employee suggestion systems in healthcare, highlighting the key differences between traditional “suggestion box” approaches and the more effective, systematic practices of Kaizen.

 3) Types of Kaizen